JujuAdams/Bento/docs/0.2/API-Input.md

 |`primaryAction`|boolean |Whether the primary action button is being held down|

 Sets input values for directional input (gamepad and keyboard).
 The `primaryAction` argument should be set to the current held state of the primary "accept" or "confirm" button, conventionally the "A" button on a gamepad or the spacebar on a keyboard.

+Sending in a directional value will push Bento's cursor in that direction.
+When holding a directional input, the Bento will automatically retrigger the directional input leading to auto-scrolling on menus.
+You can configure the auto-scroll behavior by calling `BentoInputConfigure()`.

+?> Directional input is only valid when using the keyboard or gamepad input modes.
+Directional input will be ignored in other input modes.

 #### **Examples**